 (c) any prescribed person or agency being a person or agency that is acting on behalf of the Crown.

-7. Transitional provisions
+7. Transitional provisions relating to the commencement of this Act

 (1) Where —

 (a) a residential tenancy agreement was entered into before the commencement of this Act and continues after such commencement; and